Microsoft® Azure best practice rules

 - Enable Azure Network Watcher

-Ensure that Network Watcher service is enabled for all your Microsoft Azure subscriptions.
+Ensure that Network Watcher is enabled within your Microsoft Azure account subscription.

 - Enable DDoS Standard Protection for Virtual Networks